Gamikaru/rocket-food-delivery-ruby-v/README.md

 - **RestaurantsStackNavigator**: Navigates from Restaurants to Menu.

 **Styling & Theming:**
-- Custom fonts and styling.
+- TailwindCSS.
-- Custom map styles for a unique look.
+- Custom and dynamic map styles for a unique look and interactive feel.

 ## Testing

 **Backend Tests**: Located in `server/test/`.
 Run with `rails test`.
 **Frontend**: Manual testing via Expo.
 Add Jest/React Native Testing Library for automated tests if needed.

-## Further Improvements

-- **Full JWT-based Authentication**: For stateless mobile API access.
-- **Improved Push Notifications**: Real-time updates for order status.
-- **Advanced Caching & Performance**: Redis caching, background jobs for processing.
-- **Enhanced Logging & Monitoring**: Integrations with tools like Lograge, New Relic.